 Divorce proceedings can become very complicated, especially when one party feels that a ruling has been entered unjustly.
-That party may need to pursue further action by filing an appeal.
-But appealing a divorce decision can be time-consuming, costly, and will not necessarily result in success.
-You need an experienced divorce attorney to handle any appeals in divorce proceedings that may come up.
+That party may need to pursue further action by filing an appeal, but appealing a divorce decision can be time-consuming and costly.
+Worse, an appeal will not necessarily result in success.
+You need an experienced Tennessee divorce attorney to handle any appeals in divorce proceedings that may come up.

 The Nashville divorce lawyers at Martin Heller Potempa & Sheppard, PLLC have guided clients throughout the appellate process for decades.
 Timing is an important aspect of filing an appeal, and our attorneys are experienced in handling these procedures, making sure that no detail is overlooked.
 We offer knowledgeable and aggressive legal representation to clients across Davidson and Williamson Counties.